fredbru/jaki/README.md

 create_training_data.py:
 Make a dataset in same numpy format of one_hot_drum_loops.npy from a folder of individual numpy files using functions in GrooveToolbox.
 Use this only if you would like to build your own training dataset for the LSTM from a library.

+For any questions, please feel free to get in touch at fred.bruford@gmail.com